 This blonde hair is the more modern version of the classic shag.
 The best thing about shag haircuts for medium-length hair is that they’re pretty flattering on any face shape and any age.

 This is such an easy shaggy hair cut to style with loose waves and looks super cute if you just air-style with a little mousse.

 If you’re wanting this haircut, always take into consideration how much layering you are comfortable with.
 You can always try a more toned-down version to start with and gradually add more layers if you are hesitant.

-Air-styling with a texturizing mousse (like Kerastase Mousse Bouffant) is a quick and low-maintenance way to style this effortless haircut.
+Air-styling with a texturizing mousse (like Kerastase Mousse Bouffant) is a quick and low-maintenance way for shag hair styles.
 It’s a great cut for women on the go.

 Shaggy hairstyles feature disconnected layering, which is a great way to enhance the movement of thick hair.

 How To Style a Medium Shag Hairstyle:

 - Blowdry hair with a large round brush, keeping the ends straight and smooth.